khigor777/RunCommand/README.md

 # README

-## Simple shell runner in Linux, Windows64, MacOS
+## Simple shell runner in Linux, Windows64

 Run all files in current path or one file.